This page has moved to here!

 Procedures for Scientific Review and Monitoring

-The Protocol Review Committee (PRC), where direct protocol review is conducted as part of the University of Vermont Cancer Center’s Protocol Review and Monitoring System, was established in April of 1993 in response to NCI’s policy statement dated December 7, 1992.
+The Protocol Review and Monitoring Committee (PRMC) is the new title for the Protocol Review Committee (PRC) as of June 2015.
+The PRC, where direct protocol review is conducted as part of the University of Vermont Cancer Center’s Protocol Review and Monitoring System, was established in April of 1993 in response to NCI’s policy statement dated December 7, 1992.

-The PRC is charged with the review of all clinical cancer protocols proposed at the University of Vermont and at the University of Vermont Medical Center prior to initiation and on an ongoing basis with the following goals:
+The PRMC is charged with the review of all clinical cancer protocols proposed at the University of Vermont and at the University of Vermont Medical Center prior to initiation and on an ongoing basis with the following goals:

 - To evaluate the scientific rationale for the protocol.